HHSAPCompSci2020/capstone-project-timetravel/TimeEscape/doc/README - Time Escape - Ethan Chang, Taya Williams.txt

 This program is directed towards casual gamers and people who want to have a chill gaming experience while solving puzzles and experiencing a story through the game.

 Instructions:
-‘a’ and ‘d’ to move left and right respectively
+‘a’ and ‘d’ - move left and right respectively
-‘w’ or space to jump
+‘w’ or space - jump
-‘f’ to set a time trivial set point
+‘f’ - set a time travel set point
-‘t’ to time travel to the set point
+‘t’ - time travel to the set point
-Escape or clicking on the pause menu button on the top-left corner of the window to get the pause menu In the pause menu, pressing ‘r’ will restart the level Do actions need to be taken in a certain order?
+Escape or clicking on the pause menu button on the top-left corner of the window to get the pause menu Do actions need to be taken in a certain order?
 Time travel will only activate if there’s a set point.
 There can only be one set point at a time with the most recent set point overriding previous ones.